binary-station/binary-station.github.io/StructuraManual.md

 The Resistance fleet was created.The unit is the main combat vessel , an ark, storing couple of hundreds human personalities in a cybernetic simulation.
 Nobody seen a real human in hundreds of years.

 You are commander of the unit 1237.
-As the endless war rages, your mission is clear you do not forgive or forget after all the horrors seen.
+As the endless war rages, your mission is clear you do not forgive or forget.

-The Book of Horrors says there are still real humans alive in the galaxy you didn't see one, but you believe and continue the search.

 Survival is taking a heavy toll, especially when units are lost.After a unit is destroyed some human shards can be recovered.And later recomposed into the simulation.But a part of the personality is lost forever.

 The destruction continues and the remains of humanity barely survives.
 Its just a matter of time…

-As priest commander you still believe in the Book of Horrors prophecies.The holy mission will continue …

 ----------